dtcc-platform/dtcc-builder/README.md

 This will create the file 09B008_64050_3225_25.las.
 The lower left corner will in this example be at EPSG:3006 coordinates (6405000, 322500).

 Property map data comes in the form of SHP files (with corresponding SHX, DBF and PRJ files).
 The files of interest are the ones named `by_get.*`.

+### Road network data
+Like property maps, road maps also use the SHP format (as well as same formats for corresponding files).
+By using the program `dtcc-generate-roadnetwork`, shapefiles can be converted into JSON format.
+From the `bin` directory, the following command is then used:

+    ./dtcc-generate-roadnetwork <path to SHP file>

+To view the created JSON file, the program `dtcc-plot` can be used.
+For usage, see the source file (`dtcc-plot/dtcc-plot`).
+Plotting must be done outside the container, using your native system.
+The Python package `matplotlib` needs to be installed: `pip3 install matplotlib` on Mac and Windows.

 ### Data formats